-- C. preserve the degree of order necessary to the educational program in which they are engaged; - D. respect the rights of others; - E. obey constituted authority and respond to those who hold that authority; - F. be in school and learning every day; - G. demonstrate quality and pride in their academic work and cocurricular activities: - H. refrain from any conduct that interferes with another student's opportunity to learn; - contribute to a safe and orderly learning environment by respecting themselves and others, their property and school rules and regulations.
+- E. obey constituted authority and respond to those who hold that authority; - F. be in school and learning every day; - G. demonstrate quality and pride in their academic work and co-curricular activities; - H. refrain from any conduct that interferes with another student's opportunity to learn; - I. contribute to a safe and orderly learning environment by respecting themselves and others, their property and school rules and regulations.